chaudhary-amit/acwebsite/content/authors/admin/_index.md

 #title: Amit Chaudhary
 ---

+I'm the co-founder of [zkFi](https://www.zkfi.tech/) a modular framework to preserve privacy in public blockchains and simultaneously provide decentralized compliance network.

-I am a [honorary research fellow](https://www.wbs.ac.uk/about/person/CHAUDHARY/) at Gillmore Centre for Financial Technology at [University of Warwick](https://www.wbs.ac.uk/research/research-centres-and-networks/gillmore-centre-financial-technology/).
+I'm also an [honorary research fellow](https://www.wbs.ac.uk/about/person/CHAUDHARY/) at Gillmore Centre for Financial Technology at [University of Warwick](https://www.wbs.ac.uk/research/research-centres-and-networks/gillmore-centre-financial-technology/).

 I was the Head of DeFi Research at [Polygon](https://polygon.technology/).
 At Polygon, I also led the R&D and incubation of innovative blockchain primitives and co-authored the whitepaper of Polygon 2.0.
 I have authored multiple papers on the topics of zero knowledge proofs, privacy, novel design and risk assessment of DeFi protocols and crypto economics.